and-lz/avp/readme.md

 # AVP Project

 AVP (Automatic Video Pool) is a web-based tool for displaying and shuffling multiple videos in a dynamic grid layout.
-It is designed for quick video previews, auto-shuffling, and lazy loading, making it ideal for video pool management, live events, or creative video displays.
+It is designed for quick video previews and auto-shuffling, making it ideal for video pool management, live events, or creative video displays.

 ### Features

 - **Dynamic Grid:** Responsive grid adapts to the number of videos.
 - **Auto-Shuffle:** Shuffle videos automatically at intervals (default: every 3 seconds) or toggle on/off.
-- **Lazy Loading:** Videos only play when visible, saving resources.
 - **Fullscreen Support:** Double-click to toggle fullscreen mode.
 - **Pin Button Overlay:** Pin videos in place during shuffling by clicking the pin button (📌) or pressing `p` while hovering.
 - **Video Pool Selection:** Select multiple videos at once using the file input or 🎞️ button.